veraPDF/veraPDF-site/readme.txt

 *************************************************************

-The _tk Project on Github - https://github.com/Themekraft/_tk/
+The Verapdf Project on Github - https://github.com/Themekraft/_tk/

 *************************************************************

-Thanks for using _tk Theme.
+Thanks for using Verapdf Theme.
 We hope you enjoy it!

 *************************************************************